Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Cloud configuration

 Credentials default to authenticating to the Microsoft Entra endpoint for Azure Public Cloud.
 To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `authorityHost` argument in the constructor.
-The `AzureAuthorityHosts` interface defines authorities for well-known clouds.
+The [`AzureAuthorityHosts`][authority_hosts] enum defines authorities for well-known clouds.
 For the US Government cloud, you could instantiate a credential this way:

 ```typescript
 import { AzureAuthorityHosts, ClientSecretCredential } from "@azure/identity";